Festa Major in Barcelona 2026

 Foguerons de Gràcia

-The Foguerons de Gràcia is an annual event in Barcelona’s Gràcia neighbourhood, celebrating the Mallorcan tradition of honouring Saint Anthony (Sant Antoni).
+The Foguerons de sa Pobla de Gràcia is an annual event in Barcelona’s Gràcia neighbourhood, celebrating the Mallorcan tradition of honouring Saint Anthony (Sant Antoni).
 Established in 1993 by Mallorcan native Antoni Torrens, the festival brings the vibrant customs of Sa Pobla to Barcelona, featuring bonfires, traditional music, and dances.
-Majorcan foods are also consumed and there are a ton of different workshops to attend.
-Typically held during the last weekend of January, the 2025 edition is scheduled for 25th/26th January.
+Mallorcan foods are also consumed, and there are a variety of different workshops to attend.
+Typically held during the last weekend of January, the 2026 edition took place the weekend of the 31st January.

 The festivities include lighting bonfires in various streets and squares, such as Plaça de la Vila de Gràcia and Plaça del Diamant, accompanied by performances from ‘xeremiers’ (traditional Mallorcan bagpipers) and other folk groups.
-This event fosters cultural exchange and community spirit.
+This event fosters cultural exchange and community spirit through its joyous and celebratory atmosphere.

 March